utdata/icj-class/static-apps/static-05-bake-explain.md

   ]
 ```

-- **`layout`** is the name of the layout file stored in `src/njk/_layouts` that will be used to build the pages.
+- **`template`** is the name of the template file stored in `src/njk/_templates` that will be used to build the pages.
 Note you don't need the extension in name.
 - **`data`** is the name of the data file to build from.
 You don't need `.json` in the name.
 - **`array`** is the name of the array you are using from the JSON file.
 - **`slug`** is a key required from the data that will become the filename of each file created.
 The field used in the data needs to be in a URL-friendly format with all lowercase letters with dashes instead of spaces.